-In addition to historical facts, this annual report on Form 20-F contains forward-looking statements within the meaning of Section 27A of the U.S. Securities Act of 1933, as amended (the "Exchange Act"), Section 21E of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act") and the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
+In addition to historical facts, this annual report on Form 20-F contains forward-looking statements within the meaning of Section 27A of the U.S. Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act") and the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 We make forward-looking statements in this annual report that are subject to risks and uncertainties.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, results of operations, liquidity, plans and objectives.
 In some cases, you can identify forward-looking statements by terminology such as "believe," "may," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," "predict," "potential," or the negative of these terms or other similar expressions.
 The statements we make regarding the following matters are forward-looking by their nature:

-- the timing and conduct of our trials of NexoBrid, EscharEx and our pipeline product candidates, including statements regarding the timing, progress and results of current and future preclinical studies and clinical trials, and our research and development programs; - the clinical utility, potential advantages and timing or likelihood of regulatory filings and approvals of NexoBrid, EscharEx and our pipeline product candidates; - · our plans to develop and commercialize NexoBrid, EscharEx and our pipeline product candidates; - · our estimates regarding expenses, future revenues, capital requirements and the need for additional financing; - anticipated funding under our contracts with the U.S. Biomedical Advanced Research and Development Authority; - our expectations regarding future growth, including our ability to develop new products; - · our commercialization, marketing and manufacturing capabilities and strategy and the ability of our marketing team to cover regional burn centers and units; - our ability to maintain adequate protection of our intellectual property; - our estimates regarding the market opportunity for NexoBrid, EscharEx and our pipeline product candidates; - our expectation regarding the duration of our inventory of intermediate drug substance and products; - · the impact of our research and development expenses as we continue developing product candidates; and - the impact of government laws and regulations.
+- our commercialization, marketing and manufacturing capabilities and strategy and the ability of our marketing team to cover European regional burn centers and units; - the timing and conduct of our trials of NexoBrid, EscharEx and our other pipeline product candidates, including statements regarding the timing, progress and results of current and future preclinical studies and clinical trials, and our research and development programs; - the clinical utility, potential advantages and timing or likelihood of regulatory filings and approvals of EscharEx and our other pipeline products; - our expectations regarding future growth, including our ability to develop new products; - our estimates regarding expenses, future revenues, capital requirements and our need for additional financing; - anticipated funding under our contracts with the U.S. Biomedical Advanced Research and Development Authority;

+- our ability to maintain adequate protection of our intellectual property; - our estimates regarding the market opportunity for NexoBrid, EscharEx and our other pipeline products; - our expectation regarding the duration of our inventory of intermediate drug substances and products; - the impact of our research and development expenses as we continue developing product candidates; and - the impact of government laws and regulations.